Why Should You Work on Building Business Relationships?

 So, I invite you to join me in bringing back the art of customer service through building business relationships!
 Select the methods that work for you and be consistent.
 Not only will your business see results, but the process can be rewarding on a personal level.

 Katie Bauer started Effective Virtual Assistance, LLC, in 2008.
-Based out of Northern Virginia, Effective Virtual Assistance partners with small businesses locally and nationally to give business owners the time they need to focus on core business and revenue generating activities.
+Based out of Northern Virginia, Effective Virtual Assistance, LLC partners with small businesses locally and nationally to give business owners the time they need to focus on core business and revenue generating activities.
 With a firm belief that when a client is successful, that reflects on her success, Katie’s goal is to go above and beyond with each and every client task and project.

 Copyright ©2020 – Effective Virtual Assistance, LLC.
 All right reserved.